 Can you disable cookies?

-Yes, you can manage cookie settings within your web browser.
+Generally, you can manage cookie settings within your web browser.
 You can block all or only selected cookies.
 You can also block cookies from specific websites.
 You can also delete previously saved cookies and other website and plug-in data at any time.

 Web browsers also offer the option of using incognito mode.
 You can use it if you do not want information about visited pages and downloaded files to be saved in your browsing and download history.
 Cookies created in incognito mode are deleted when you close all incognito mode windows.